taustation-fan/taustation-fan.github.io/README.md

 You need a Gaule visa for visiting stations under the Gaule government (basically any station with French sounding names).
 As a VIP, you can buy a Gaule visa at any station's Gov't center.
-Otherwise, you need to buy it a Gaule Embassy on Tau Station (Sol) or Spirit of Botswana (Alpha Centauri).
-There is no Gaule Embassy at Barnard's Star.
-In either case, you pay with credits, and more on higher-level stations.
+Otherwise, you need to buy it a Gaule Embassy on Tau Station (Sol), Spirit of Botswana (Alpha Centauri), or Barnard's Star Jump Gate (Barnard's Star).
+In any case, you pay with credits, and more on higher-level stations.

 You can continue your career on any station that has areas where you can perform career tasks, without any additional bureaucracy.
 During